Skip to content

 Approaching Bamford Moors

 This is the point where it starts to become more scenic.
 I was looking forward to taking the public bridleway and seeing the views from a more elevated position.
-After walking for about 30 minutes, stopping briefly for a refreshments.
+After walking for about 30 minutes, stopping briefly for refreshments.
 I finally arrived onto Bamford Edge.
 By the time I had reached the peak, the weather looked like it was going to take a turn for the worse.
 The rain started to come down just as I’d set up my camera equipment.
-My intention was to do a time lapse of erecting my tent.
+My intention was to do a time-lapse of erecting my tent.
 Unfortunately, I had to quickly pitch my tent to provide cover from the rain.
 The bad weather did hamper progress, but I managed to take a few photographs from my Wild Camping on Bamford Edge.

-Photographs of Bamford Edge & The Views.
+Photographs of Bamford Edge

 Approach to Bamford Edge